-If you grew up in the 80s or 90s, you may remember this common parenting refrain: eat your dinner – there are kids starving in Africa.
-It was usually said in response to mealtime complaints or a child’s hesitation to try something new (or in some cases, simply as an introduction to your dinner).
+If you grew up in the ’80s or ’90s, you may remember this common parenting refrain: eat your dinner – there are kids starving in Africa.
+Instead of a learning opportunity to understand privilege, it was usually said in response to mealtime complaints or a child’s hesitation to try something new (or in some cases, simply as an introduction to your dinner).
 Whether your family struggled to make ends meet or you were the rich kid on the block, the sentiment was shared widely and with fervour: other children are literally dying of hunger, so you better eat what’s on your plate (like it or not).

 That’s a pretty intense mental load for a small child to carry.